teco-project/teco-core/Sources/TecoSigner/Documentation.docc/Guides/SignRequests.md

     date: Date(timeIntervalSinceNow: -10)
 )
 ```

+Note that there is a convenience helper ``TCSigner/signHeaders(url:method:headers:body:mode:omitSessionToken:date:)-9aula`` which accepts the request URL in string, and may throw if the input is not valid URL.

 There are some other configurations to control signing behavior.
 For example, `omitSessionToken` specifies whether ``Credential/token`` is used for signature.